 Ixtlilxochitl claimed the first people who came to Mexico, the Ancient Ones, came from a land where a high tower was constructed to reach the heavens.
 Their building the tower angered the Gods and resulted with the confusion of languages and a dispersal of peoples over the earth.
 Now, this may have been included in Ixtlilxochitl’s account after he read Genesis in the Old Testament, and it may be considered a Christian gloss.
 We simply don’t know.

-This is an artist’s conception of the Tower of Babel [displays three-dimensional drawing].
-However, if we compare the architecture of the Tower of Babel as archaeologists believed it looked with Mesoamerican or Central American temples, such as the one in Tikal in Guatemala, we find a nearly identical style.
+This is an artist’s conception of the Tower of Babel.
+If we compare the architecture of the Tower of Babel as archaeologists believed it looked with Mesoamerican or Central American temples, such as the one in Tikal in Guatemala, we find a nearly identical style.
 The Tower of Babel was a stepped temple tower of brick with a platform at the top, and this style must not be confused with the Egyptian pyramid, which has smooth sides and a pointed top.
 The earliest Egyptian pyramids such as this one at Sakkara, were stepped pyramids.
 Some of the earliest Mesoamerican pyramids were designed after mountains and volcanoes, followed by step pyramids resembling those of Babylon.
 This style continued in Mesoamerica for over 2,000 years, up until the time of the Spanish Conquest.

 We do not have a great deal of information on the Jaredites, as the record is contained in only a small portion of the Book of Mormon, but we do know that these people eventually destroyed their own culture through war, just as Ixtlilxochitl claimed was the fate of the Ancient Ones, who brought the first great culture in early times to Mesoamerica.